Pyaara Dushman

 Pyaara Dushman (lit.
 'Lovely enemy') is a 1980 Bollywood Hindi movie.
 Produced by Subhash Sagar it is directed by Anand Sagar.
 The film stars Amjad Khan, Rakesh Roshan, Vinod Mehra, Vidya Sinha, Yogeeta Bali and Sarika.
-The film's music is by Bappi Lahiri who composed a couple of popular songs like "Ek Dhoondho Milte Hain Hazaaron" and "Hari Om Hari".
+The film's music is by Bappi Lahiri who composed the songs "Ek Dhoondho Milte Hain Hazaaron" and "Hari Om Hari".

 The soundtrack includes the song "Hari Om Hari", which is picturized on Kalpana Iyer, and is inspired by Eruption's version of "One Way Ticket".